This plan outlines important information for runners entered into the Peacock Challenge 55 (PC 55) on 10/20/2018.

 - There are no medical personnel on hand to care for you.

-- The electrolyte drink supplied at the aid stations will be Gatorade.
+- An electrolyte drink supplied at the aid stations (TBD).
 Other drinks will be available and the food offered at the main aid stations (Long Road, Start/Finish) will be standard ultrarun items.
 If you need/require specific nutritional items please pack them in your drop bags.

 - Drop bags will be accepted on race morning.
 Each entrant can have 2 bags; Start/Finish and Long Road.
 Mark your bags as either Start/Finish or Long Road.
 Please pack according to what you will need at each station, waterproof bags are recommended.
 Please mark each bag with aid station location, your last name, and your run number.